ianmaclarty/amulet/doc/scene_nodes.md

 However any nodes added as children of a wrap node are also added to the leaf node(s) of the inner node.

-For example suppose we want to create a tranformation node called `move_and_rotate` that does both a tranlation and a rotation:
+For example suppose we want to create a transformation node called `move_and_rotate` that does both a translation and a rotation:

 ~~~ {.lua}
 function move_and_rotate(x, y, degrees)